kytos/documentation/tutorials/napps/development_environment_setup.rst

 .. code-block:: bash

-  $ sudo apt-get install mininet
+  $ sudo apt install mininet

 To test if the mininet is working you must run the command: